KwhyNot/cs50_final/README.md

 open up a terminal window, navigate to the directory containing Aurora, and execute "python aurora.py".
 To terminate the process the user can just press ctrl-c and then confirm that they wish to exit by entering "y".

+This was originally my final project for cs50 (Harvard intro to computer science), but figured other folks might find it interesting/useful too.

 Enjoy!